 Too many marketing messages are made up in the boardroom.
 Don’t conjure up your value proposition in a vacuum: involve your clients in the process.

-Getting someone independent or unconnected with the project to conduct this research often works best.
+Getting someone independent or unconnected with the project to conduct this research (like us!) often works best.
 Clients tend to be more open and honest if they talk to someone who wasn’t involved (and it’s less uncomfortable for you).

 You’ll be amazed at the value of the information you get back.